 Keep in mind you don’t have to tell everyone at the same time.
 It’s a step-by-step process.
 Sometimes, it’s to deal with each situation and relationship individually and carefully.
 Remember that predicting how someone will react to your coming out is difficult.
 So, try to be prepared for any reaction you might get — both positive and negative.
 And always know that whatever happens, you’re you’re.

-When you come out to your close ones (family members, close friends, etc.), be patient, even if they don’t do you right away.
-Namely, for them, this can be a significant change.
+When you come out to your close ones (family members, close friends, etc.), be patient, even if they don’t do it right away.
+For them, this can be a significant change.
 Hence, they may need some time to adapt to a situation.

 What’s the best way to come out?